top of page

 Print Budget

-As I step into my new editor position as a Print Managing Editor, I was tasked with completing the print Budget for our issue 4.
+As I stepped into my new editor position as a Print Managing Editor the end of my junior year, I was tasked with completing the print Budget for our issue 4.
 I had to communicate with each team in charge of creating content to make an educated choice of how many pages to assign to each story.
-Making sure to know all aspects of everything included in the issue was a challenging feat, but achieveable through constant communication to my content teams.
+Making sure to know all aspects of everything included in the issue was a challenging feat, but achievable through constant communication to my content teams.

 Editing